ibexa/documentation-developer/docs/content_management/pages/react_app_block.md

 ---
-description: Create a block that allows an editor to embed a preconfigured React application into a page.
+description: Create a block that allows an editor to embed a preconfigured React component into a page.
 ---

 # React App block